 Keith Urban, a four-time GRAMMY Award winner and reigning ACM Entertainer of the Year released “We Were” on May 14th - his first new single of 2019.
 It comes after the 2018 release of Graffiti U and his acclaimed “GRAFFITI U WORLD TOUR,” which played to more than a million fans in seven countries on three continents.
 It included sold-out shows in the United States, Canada, and Australia, as well as Urban’s first European concerts in more than a decade.
-New music from Urban is expected in 2020, as well as a European tour in May 2020.

 He’s had an album simultaneously atop the all-genre charts in the U.S., Canada and Australia twice and is the only male Country artist to have achieved the mark even once.
 He now stands at #8 on Billboard’s All-Time Country Airplay Chart as the artist with the most consecutive top 10 songs on Billboard’s Country Airplay Chart (38) – a streak that started in August of 2000.